 The annual statistics publication relates to scientific procedures performed using living animals under the Animals (Scientific Procedures) Act 1986.

 The Home Office collects information on regulated procedures taking place in Great Britain and publishes an annual report in July, which details the procedures that took place in the previous calendar year.
-The full reports are available to read on the gov.uk website and come with a useful user guide.
+The full reports are available to read on the gov.uk website.

 The information collected and published by the Home Office includes: the number of procedures carried out on animals; the number of animals experimented on; the species and genetic status of the animals experimented on; the purpose of the procedures; and the severity of suffering the procedures inflicted on the animals.

-Experiments on animals for basic research accounted for 55% of all remaining animal experiments (1.04 million experiments), down less than 0.1% on the previous year (1.12 million, 2016).
-Basic research aims to answer scientists’ questions about specific knowledge gaps, often for medical research in the hope that it will lead to treatment for human diseases.
+1.00 million experiments were conducted on animals for basic research in 2018.
+This accounted for 57.5% of all remaining animal experiments (1.72 million experiments), which were down 0.1% on the previous year (1.90 million, 2017).
+Basic research aims to answer scientists’ questions about specific knowledge gaps, often for medical research, in the hope that it will lead to treatment for human diseases.